 The conversion involved removal of the S-3A's sonobuoy launchers and MAD gear.
 The AN/APS-116 radar was replaced by the improved Texas Instruments AN/APS-137(V)1 radar, which was an update of the old AN/APS-116, most significantly adding a "Mode 4" for "inverse synthetic aperture radar (ISAR)" imaging operation.
 An ISAR uses the target's motion to effectively increase the area of the radar aperture and provide a crude radar image.
 The ISAR mode gave the ES-3A a limited ability to recognize ships by class.

-One of the original Viking static-test airframes was used as a mockup.
-One of the YS-3A prototypes was used as an aerodynamic test airframe, with all the antenna fairings but ballast in place of the actual SIGINT kit.
+One of the original Viking static-test airframes was used as a mockup, and one of the YS-3A prototypes was used as an aerodynamic test airframe, with all the antenna fairings but ballast in place of the actual SIGINT kit.
 Initial flight of the first functional prototype ES-3A was on 15 May 1991, with J.V.
 DeThomas at the controls and flight test engineer Dave Laughlin checking over the systems.
 Initial deployment of the Shadow was in 1993, with the last delivery in 1994.

 However, the ES-3A's operational life was short.
 In 1998, the Navy decided to phase out the fleet of Shadows by the end of 1999.
 The decision was rationalized by development of the "Joint Airborne SIGINT Family (JASF)", an advanced SIGINT package being designed under a joint Navy, Air Force, and Army program.
 In principle, the emergence of JASF meant that the ES-3As would have to be upgraded to make them compatible, and instead of shouldering the expense, the Navy decided to phase out the Shadows.
 In reality, the JASF program went nowhere.